Cincinnati: Government and politics

 The city proper operates with a nine-member city council, whose members are elected at-large.
 Prior to 1924, city council members were elected through a system of wards.
 The ward system was subject to corruption due to partisan rule.
 From the 1880s to the 1920s, the Republican Party dominated city politics, with the political machine of George B. "Boss" Cox exerting control.

 In 1923, a reform movement arose which ended machine rule.
 It was led by another Republican, Murray Seasongood.
 He founded the Charter Committee, which used ballot initiatives in 1924 to replace the ward system with the current at-large system.
 They gained approval by voters for a council–manager government form of government, in which a smaller council hires a professional manager to operate the daily affairs of the city.
 From 1924 to 1957, the council was elected by proportional representation and single transferable voting.
 Starting with Ashtabula in 1915, several major cities in Ohio adopted this electoral system, which had the practical effect of reducing ward boss and political party power.
 For that reason, such groups opposed it.

 In an effort to overturn the charter that provided for proportional representation, opponents in 1957 fanned fears of black political power, at a time of increasing civil rights activism.
 The PR/STV system had enabled minorities to enter local politics and gain seats on the city council more than they had before, in proportion to their share of the population.
 This made the government more representative of the residents of the city.

 Overturning that charter, in 1957, all candidates had to run in a single race for the nine city council positions.
 The top nine vote-getters were elected (the "9-X system"), which favored candidates who could appeal to the entire geographic area of the city and reach its residents with campaign materials.
 The mayor was elected by the council.
 In 1977, 33-year-old Jerry Springer, later a notable television talk show host, was chosen to serve one year as mayor.

 To have their votes count more, starting in 1987, the top vote-getter in the city council election was automatically selected as mayor.
 Starting in 1999, the mayor was elected separately in a general at-large election for the first time.
 The city manager's role in government was reduced.
-These reforms were referred to as the "strong mayor" reforms, to make the publicate accountable to voters.
+These reforms were referred to as the "strong mayor" reforms, to make the public officials accountable to voters.
 Cincinnati politics include the participation of the Charter Party, the political party with the third-longest history of winning in local elections.
 In October 2011, the Council became the first local government in the United States to adopt a resolution recognizing freedom from domestic violence as a fundamental human right.
 In January 2017, Cincinnati's mayor declared the city a sanctuary city.

 Cincinnati is home to the United States Court of Appeals for the Sixth Circuit, based in the Potter Stewart United States Courthouse.
 It has appellate jurisdiction over Kentucky, Michigan, Ohio, and Tennessee.